argouml-tigris-org/argouml/README.md

 Started in January 1998.
 Converted from CVS to Subversion in 2006.
 Converted to git in 2019.

+## How to build and run

+* mvn package
+* java -jar src/argouml-build/target/argouml-jar-with-dependencies.jar

+Tested with `openjdk version "11.0.11"`

 ## Resources

 * Github organisation: <https://github.com/argouml-tigris-org>